little-buddy/react-native-mr-pullrefresh/README.md

 react-native pull refresh on iOS, Android and Web

-## ⚠️ Warning
-`react-native-mr-pullrefresh` Only support wrapper `Animated.ScrollView` and `Animated.FlatList`

-not support nested MrPullRefresh!

 ## 💪🏻 Support
 | Platform |             |
 | -------- | ----------- |